London’s Best Boutique Hotels

 Amenities: It’s all about the service here, so naturally you’ll access exclusive art tours and private members’ spa, the South Kensington Club, while the 24 hour reception and concierge service can help you out with those pesky tasks like booking a table for dinner.

 Location: Deep in residential West London – great for people and house-watching, but less well-connected for hopping round the city.
+This is a hotel to hole up in for the weekend.

 Best spots nearby: You’re a fifteen minute walk from London’s museum hub, as well as dining spots like Ceru.